thiensean/DeepLearningCV/README.md

 ## Part 1 - Conclusion

 In conclusion, from this project, it can be seen that the objectives intended were achieved.
 The model was built without using transfer learning from pretrained models.
-And this solidified the foundation of understanding architectures similar to Fast R-CNN models.
+And this solidified the foundation of understanding architectures for multi-predictions problems.

 This may not be the best method, but it is highly adaptable and can be tuned to different sets of images by using libraries like Grad-CAM to understand what each convolution layer sees eg. Lines, Contours, Edges.